kubernetes/website/content/en/docs/concepts/workloads/pods/init-containers.md

 ## Detailed behavior

+During Pod startup, the kubelet delays running init containers until the networking and storage are ready.
+Then the kubelet runs the Pod's init containers in the order they appear in the Pod's spec.

-During the startup of a Pod, each init container starts in order, after the network and volumes are initialized.
-Each container must exit successfully before the next container starts.
+Each init container must exit successfully before the next container starts.
 If a container fails to start due to the runtime or exits with failure, it is retried according to the Pod `restartPolicy`.
 However, if the Pod `restartPolicy` is set to Always, the init containers use